CISSE07/CISSE07/README.md

 I love turning ideas into concrete, elegant, and scalable solutions.

 - 🌱 I’m currently learning more about **data structures, algorithms, and design patterns**
+- 🚀 I'm working on Gridhiron : ERP for amateur sport
 - ⚡ When I’m not coding, you’ll find me playing american football, shooting hoops, or sketching.

 ---